 - Fulbright English Teaching Assistantships - provides placement as an English Language Assistant in a foreign country.
 Compensation varies by country.
 Open to many different languages.

 - Kathryn Davis Fellowships - provides full tuition, room and board for one summer program of a critical language at Middlebury College in Vermont.
 Can be used for beginner up to graduate level study.
-Valid for Arabic, Chinese, French, German, Italian, Japanese, Russian and Spanish, in addition to Portuguese and Hebrew.
+Valid for Arabic, Chinese, French, German, Italian, Japanese, and Russian, in addition to Portuguese and Hebrew.

 Language Specific Scholarships